n76/Local-GSM-Backend/README.md

 This "GSM Location Backend" works without network connectivity and will never post your data anywhere.

+The database needed to lookup cell tower locations resides on the phone.
+A facility in the setting menu allows you to create a database using data from OpenCellID and/or Mozilla Location Services CSV files.

-The on-phone database used to look up cell tower locations can be generated from scripts at https://github.com/n76/lacells-creator Those scripts gather tower information from OpenCellId http://opencellid.org and Mozilla Location Services https://location.services.mozilla.com
+Alternatively, the on-phone database can be generated from scripts at https://github.com/n76/lacells-creator Those scripts gather tower information from OpenCellId http://opencellid.org and Mozilla Location Services https://location.services.mozilla.com

 You can improve the quality of the data used by this location provider by contributing to either or both of those projects.